-Once construction is complete, the Koontz Road overpass will be fully functional and will meet the current bridge standards for safety.
+Once construction is complete, both the Koontz Road and 93rd Avenue overpasses will be fully functional and will meet current bridge standards for safety.

-Safety - When construction work is complete, the safety, strength, capacity and stability of the bridge will be restored to it's previous safety levels.
+Safety - When construction work is complete, the safety, strength, capacity and stability of the bridges will be restored to their previous safety levels.

 What is the project timeline?

 - Late February 2017 - construction scheduled to begin

 - Mid-spring 2017 - construction scheduled for completion